ivanqinyu/ivanqinyu.github.io/_publications/project5.md

 points that can be optimised from an engineering perspective.

 Finally, through experiments on 15 different datasets, we compare the following three algorithms in terms of the number of iterations and run-time in practical.
-• The current state-of-the-art Edmond’s matching algorithm
-• The new auction matching algorithm
+-The current state-of-the-art Edmond’s matching algorithm -The new auction matching algorithm
-• The improved auction matching algorithm
+-The improved auction matching algorithm

 {% include base_path %}